Top 15 Unique and Hilarious Trade Show Items

 7. Hapifork Premieres at CES 2013

-The Hapifork caught the attention of sites like Cult of Mac when it debuted at the Consumer Electronics Show (CES) in 2013.
+The Hapifork caught the attention when it debuted at the Consumer Electronics Show (CES) in 2013.
 The eating utensil’s specialty is that it can tell you how fast you’re devouring food and vibrate when you’re going too fast.
 By reminding people to chew their dinner instead of inhaling it, the Hapifork improves the chances that users will pull all the nutrients from their plate, and it allows everyone to track results over a period of time by connecting to a computer through the USB port and transferring data to the hard drive.

 InStash